Byodo-In Temple Dress Code: Complete Visitor Guide (Oahu, Hawaii)

 - Carry a light cover-up

-This approach helps you follow the byodo in temple oahu dress code while staying comfortable.
+This plan helps you follow the dress code while staying comfortable in the heat.

 Cultural Respect Matters More Than Rules

-Many people think dress code is just about rules.
-But it is actually about respect.
+Many people think a dress code is just a rule to follow.
+But it is really about respect.
 In Buddhist culture, modest clothing shows humility.
-It tells others that you respect the space.
+It tells others you respect the space.

 Common Mistakes Tourists Make